emmanueltamburini/hooks-react-app/README.md

 ## HookApp README

-This application is an react app to try the react hooks and their functionality.
+This application is an react app to try the react hooks and their functionality, also this project has test for the hooks.

 ### Getting started